wongwil/wongwil.github.io/_posts/2024-04-18-remove-duplicates-1.md

 It does not matter what you leave beyond the returned `k` (hence they are underscores).

 ### Solution (C++)
-The idea is to have to indeces.
+The idea is to have two indeces.
 One index `a` which iterates through the whole list, "looking for the next unique element" and one in-place index `b`, which defines the last unique element.
 As the list is sorted, we can check for the next unequal element than the element in index b.

 ```c++